mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 For example, Erik is serving as an Agent, and he rolls an undercover mission (Event number 8 on the Agent event table).
-Erik’s player suggests that Erik could have met Kathya while on this mission, and Kathya’s player agrees.
+Erik's player suggests that Erik could have met Kathya while on this mission, and Kathya's player agrees.
 When finalising characters, both will gain an extra skill roll.

 Note down ideas for connections as you generate your character